Glympse/terraform-provider-nifi/readme.md

 ---|---|---
 **api_key** | Yes | NiFi host (including port). e.g. `localhost:8080`
 **api_path** | No | API path prefix. e.g. `nifi-api`

+## Requirements

+- Terraform 0.9

+## Known Limitations

+- Only Process Groups, Processors and Connection resources are supported.
+- Parent group id can't be changed (on any of the resources).
+- Resources are never started or stopped.